-For the mentee, it is a similar experience to working closely with an editor for a year, but with the extra opportunity to experiment and work outside your comfort zone, trying new techniques and methods.
+For the mentee, it is a similar experience to working closely with an editor for a year, but with the additional opportunity to experiment and work outside your comfort zone, trying new techniques and methods.

-There will be a training session to establish how the you and your mentor will work together and to discuss your processes and intended outcomes.
+There will be a training session to establish how you and your mentor will work together and to discuss your processes and intended outcomes.